Yes Please!: Background

-Happy Mondays released their third studio album Pills 'n' Thrills and Bellyaches on 5 November 1990.
+Happy Mondays released their third studio album, Pills 'n' Thrills and Bellyaches, on 5 November 1990.
 It peaked at number four in the United Kingdom; all three of its singles reached the top 20 in the UK, with "Step On" and "Kinky Afro" both peaking at number five.
-Around the album's release, a newspaper article was published, which detailed frontman Shaun Ryder's past experiences with drugs, making his addiction with heroin (and toying with crack) and stint in a detox centre public in the process.
-A public relations representative from the band's label Factory Records had to issue a statement on Ryder's behalf, denouncing his drug use.
+Around the album's release, a newspaper article was published that detailed frontman Shaun Ryder's past experiences with drugs, making his addiction to heroin (and toying with crack) and stint in a detox centre public in the process.
+A public relations representative from the band's label, Factory Records, had to issue a statement on Ryder's behalf, denouncing his drug use.
 The album was promoted with a UK arena tour, a trek to mainland Europe, and a two-month stint in the United States, ending with a variety of headlining shows and festival appearances in August 1991.

 Guitarist Mark Day got married as bassist Paul Ryder's marriage was coming to an end, resulting in him and Shaun Ryder doing more heroin.
-Ryder increased his crack intake while drummer Gary Whelan began suffering from depression and turned to alcohol.
+The latter Ryder increased his crack intake, while drummer Gary Whelan began suffering from depression and turned to alcohol.
 Rehearsals bore no new ideas; a recording session with Paul Oakenfold and Steve Osborne, producers of Pills 'n' Thrills and Bellyaches, resulted in "Judge Fudge" and the unfinished "Baby Big Head".
-While the idea of a new album was suggested, both producers felt that timing was not right, saying it would descend into chaos due to the state of the band.
-During this time, the Madchester and baggy scenes had fallen out of popularity as Nirvana released Nevermind (1991), allowing for the success of grunge acts such as Alice in Chains, Pearl Jam and Soundgarden.
+While the idea of a new album was suggested, both producers felt that the timing was not right, saying it would descend into chaos due to the state of the band.
+During this time, the Madchester and baggy scenes had fallen out of popularity as Nirvana released Nevermind (1991), allowing for the success of grunge acts such as Alice in Chains, Pearl Jam, and Soundgarden.
 "Judge Fudge" was released as a non-album single in November 1991, charting within the UK top 30.

 Despite Pills 'n' Thrills and Bellyaches being a commercial success, Factory Records was struggling financially.
 To help alleviate some of it, Factory released Happy Mondays' first live album, titled Live.
-Factory Records had a distribution and licensing deal with major label London Recordings, which helped to push the visibility of Pills 'n' Thrills and Bellyaches in European countries.
+Factory Records had a distribution and licencing deal with major label London Recordings, which helped to push the visibility of Pills 'n' Thrills and Bellyaches in European countries.
 A potential buyout from London was threatened if Factory was unable to handle its financial security.
-Misguided artist development, property investments and overspent album budgets for Happy Mondays and New Order meant that Factory had little funds left.
+Misguided artist development, property investments, and overspent album budgets for Happy Mondays and New Order meant that Factory had little funds left.
 In an attempt to recoup costs, Happy Mondays manager Nathan McGough and New Order manager Rob Gretton promised Factory founder Tony Wilson that neither of their respective bands' next albums would exceed a budget of £150,000.